Blogpost · March 21, 2026

 return PROMPTS["customer_query_v3"]

-3. Log and Monitor Performance
+3. Log and monitor performance

 def track_prompt_performance(prompt_version: str, response: str, user_feedback: float):